KSP-KOS/EditorTools/SublimeText3/README.md

 ### Additional Coverage

 The original syntax highlighting package written by xeger was intended for Atom.
 While a direct, unedited port does the job, updates are ongoing to bring highlighting in line with sublime defaults.
 This isn't a commentary on the original, it was just written for a different editor.
-Additions primarily include coverage for additional keywords, along with added support for kOS features not available when the original Atom package was released.
+Additions primarily include coverage for additional keywords, along with added support for kOS features that were not available when the original Atom package was released.

 ## Supported features